 No grit bin

 - If you do not have a grit bin in your neighbourhood, your local council will be responsible for gritting.
-To speak to your local council about this, click here.
+Find your local council and get in touch with them.

 - If you feel a grit bin is needed, your housing manager will visit your neighbourhood on their next visit to inspect and decide whether one is required in the future.
 To make your housing manager aware, contact us.

 - You can buy your own grit at your local hardware store.
 You could join together with your neighbours to buy some bags and distribute between yourselves.

 - Look out for your elderly and disabled neighbours during the cold weather.
 Check in on them regularly to see if they need anything.

 - Offer to clear your neighbour’s path.
 If you all pitch in together, you can clear the paths in your road more quickly.